 How should I follow up if the processing time has been exceeded?

-If the average processing time has been exceeded, you can first try contacting the Home Office via phoning them– the phone number of which can be found on this page.
+If the average processing time has been exceeded, you can first try contacting the Home Office via phoning them– the phone number can be found on this page.

-If you are not able to expedite the application via the above phone line, you can then consider contacting your local UK MP (their contact details can be found on this link).
+If you cannot expedite the application via the above phone line, you can consider contacting your local UK MP (their contact details can be found on this link).
 The MP may be able to contact the Home Office on your behalf to expedite the application.

 Can the applicant leave the UK when an in-country spouse visa is processing?

-If an applicant leaves the UK whilst an in-country spouse visa is processing, the application will be considered withdrawn.
+If an applicant leaves the UK whilst an in-country spouse visa is being processed, the application will be considered withdrawn.

-In light of the above, if you foresee that the applicant would want to leave the UK shortly after submitting the online application, you may want to consider the super-priority service.
+In light of the above, if you foresee the applicant wanting to leave the UK shortly after submitting the online application, you may want to consider the super-priority service.

 In-country Priority service FAQs

-The priority service for in-country spouse visa applications in 2022 is unfortunately rarely available.
+Unfortunately, the priority service for in-country spouse visa applications in 2023 is not currently available.

 In light of this, this article will focus its discussion on the super-priority service.

-This is because the in-country super priority service involves an additional £800 cost which will need to be paid in addition to the standard Home Office fee of £1,048.
+This is because the in-country super-priority service involves an additional £1,000 cost, which will need to be paid in addition to the standard Home Office fee of £1,048.

-The super priority service fee for in-country applications will have to be paid for the main applicant as well as for any child dependents who are also applying for a visa as part of the application.
+The super-priority service fee for in-country applications will have to be paid for the main applicant and any child dependents who are also applying for a visa as part of the application.

-Sarah is applying to extend her UK spouse visa.
-She therefore will need to submit an FLR(M) application.
+Hannah is applying to extend her UK spouse visa.
+She, therefore, will need to submit an FLR(M) application.

-Sarah is applying with two of her dependent children and will therefore need to pay the standard Home Office fee and the super priority fee three times (one time for herself and twice for her two children).
+Hannah is applying with two of her dependent children and will therefore need to pay the standard Home Office fee and the super-priority fee three times (one time for herself and twice for her two children).

-The total cost of the standard Home Office and the super priority fee for Sarah and her two children will therefore be £5,544.
+The total cost of the standard Home Office and the super-priority fee for Hannah and her two children will therefore be £6,144.

-Is the super priority service normally available for in-country spouse visa applications in 2022?
+Is the super-priority service normally available for in-country spouse visa applications in 2023?

 Yes.
-The super priority service is normally available for in-country spouse visa applications in 2022.
+The super-priority service is normally available for in-country spouse visa applications in 2023.

-How do I purchase the super priority service for in-country spouse visa applications in 2022?
+How do I purchase the super-priority service for in-country spouse visa applications in 2023?

 The payment page has been incorporated into one of the final stages of the online application.

-It should be noted that the paying of this fee is the date that the online application is submitted and is referred to as the ‘date of application’.
+It should be noted that the payment of this fee is the date that the online application is submitted and is referred to as the ‘date of application’.

-No. There should be no reason why paying for the super priority service will result in a higher chance of success for in-country spouse visa extensions.
+No. Paying for the super-priority service will not result in a higher chance of success for in-country spouse visa extensions.